Clothing and other textile waste in Brisbane

 • at local op shops, charity stores and local markets (e.g. Suitcase Rummage)

-• at Council's Treasure Troves in Acacia Ridge and Geebung.
+• at one of Council's Resource Recovery Centres for resale at the Treasure Troves in Acacia Ridge and Geebung.

 • Gift your preloved clothes to family and friends.